 If you’re a regular reader of our site, that last part about funding through a bank account or debit card probably is alarming.
 It should be.

 Spend any time perusing our library of consumer battles and you will invariably come across a person whose problem was compounded by their use of a debit card.
 (For example: How to get a smoking fee reversed?
-Like this, Warning: Don’t use a debit card to buy a minipig.)
+Like this and Warning: Don’t use a debit card to buy a minipig.)

 The Fair Credit Billing Act protects consumers who use their credit cards to make payments to merchants.
 If a merchant does not provide the goods or services as agreed upon, you’ll get your money back.
 Unfortunately, if you use your debit card or direct withdrawal from your bank account, you’re not protected.
 Baker had funded her Venmo account directly from her bank account.
 No credit card was involved.
 And so that avenue for help was already blocked.